raylexlee/audioplayer/README.md

 # audioplayer
+## Background
+[Radio Television Hong Kong (RTHK; Chinese: 香港電台)](https://en.wikipedia.org/wiki/RTHK) presents an online collection of radio dramas from 1960 up to present time in http://rthk9.rthk.hk/radiodrama/ .
+Each drama is a series of episodes.
+I wish to enhance the user and sharing experience in listening to these wonderful and enjoyable masterpieces to have the following features:
+1. mobile first, responsive
+1. autoplay from any episode
+1. single page with vanilla css and javascript

+## Usage
-To demonstrate the usage of the AudioPlayer, a playlist is taken from [Song Birds by Radio 4 Hong Kong](http://rthk9.rthk.hk/radiodrama/12songbirds/songbirds.htm) as an example.
+To demonstrate the usage of the AudioPlayer Template, a playlist is taken from [Song Birds by Radio 4 Hong Kong](http://rthk9.rthk.hk/radiodrama/12songbirds/songbirds.htm) as an example.

 AudioPlayer is a mobile first responsive single html5 page with the following features :
 * auto play a playlist of audio files or urls from any selected sequel.